dunkelfrosch/docker-bitbucket/README.md

 ![](https://dl.dropbox.com/s/betzx0n620v94ae/dc_logs_001.png)

-you can login easily to your running bitbucket container to take a deeper look in your bitbucket service process. *this bitbucket build provide midnight-commander as terminal extension accessable typing "mc" in your container session shell*.
+You can log in easily to your running Bitbucket container to take a deeper look in your Bitbucket service process. *This Bitbucket build provides midnight-commander as terminal extension accessible typing `mc` in your container session shell*.

 ```bash
 docker exec -it --user root df-atls-bitbucket /bin/bash